 This was an in-depth project, NordVPN explained: 'It involved interviews with our employees, server configuration inspections, technical log inspections, and inspections of other servers in our infrastructure.
 PwC Switzerland’s practitioners also verified that we were actually using the configurations that they had inspected.'

 The report doesn't have much in the way of technical detail.
-There are lots of legal restrictions on the content, too, and for instance we can't even quote from it.
+There are lots of legal restrictions on the content, too, and for instance we can't even quote from it (sounds like an excuse, but it really isn't – ExpressVPN's no logging audit report is affected by a similar condition).
 NordVPN customers and trial users can take a look, though, and we have to applaud the company for taking this step.
 It means NordVPN has far more evidence to support its no logging claims than most other VPN providers.

 Performance testing: How fast is NordVPN?